 In accordance to Chapter 25 of the City Code, Permits and Codes issues permits (barricade and excavation application) for work performed in the City right-of-way.
 This includes issuing notices of violations and Citations for non-permitted work and for non-compliant work performed in the City right-of-way.
 Contractors will require a track access permit to perform any right-of-way work on or near the streetcar track per the Standard Operating Procedure.

-Work permitted by Permits and Codes are permitted via Excavation Permits.
+Work permitted by Permits and Codes are permitted via Excavation and Barricade Permits.
 Permits are issued based on approved Site Plans, Development Plans, Tentative Plats, Grading Plans, Utility Improvement Plans, PIA Paving Plans and other plans as applicable.
 The following is a list of the type of activities that are typically permitted:

 - Curb-Cuts for lot access.

 - Trenching and backfill for utility facilities such as Electrical lines, water lines, HCS’(House Connection Sewer), and gas lines.

 - Trenching and backfill for Franchised Fiber Optic and Cable providers.

 - New sidewalk.